BioComputingUP/STRPsearch/README.md

-# RepeatsDB-lite 2.0
+# STRPsearch
-RepeatsDB-lite 2.0 is a specialized tool designed for rapid and precise identification and mapping of structured tandem repeats in proteins (STRPs).
+STRPsearch is a specialized tool designed for rapid and precise identification and mapping of structured tandem repeats in proteins (STRPs).

 ## Getting Started